FadesereDavid/Meta-ios-Developer-Professional-Certificate-Program/README.md

 # COURSE 12
 ios App Capstone
 In this capstone course, you’ll demonstrate your proficiency in your new skill set by creating a native iOS app.
-By the end of this course, you’ll be able to: -Build a native iOS mobile app -Publish and sell it on the Apple Store You’ll gain experience with the following tools and software: -SwiftUI and MVC architecture -APIs -Core Data -iOS development tools and environments -Geolocation software -Application design and development libraries
+By the end of this course, you’ll be able to: -Build a native iOS mobile app -Publish and sell it on the Apple Store You’ll gain experience with the following tools and software: -SwiftUI and MVC architecture -APIs -Core Data -iOS development tools and environments -Geolocation software -Application design and development libraries.

-# COURSE 13
-Coding interview preparation
-The final course in this program will help prepare you for the unique aspects of a coding job interview, with approaches to problem solving, computer science foundations and soft skills needed to land the job.
-You’ll gain strategic insights and tips for successful interviewing.
-And, you’ll have the opportunity to openly discuss the emotional components of the interview process with other learners taking this course.